|

 more Union soldiers went down.
 Once more Grant

-forged ahead, this time the armies
+forged ahead, this time the armies met at Cold

 Harbor and for ten days the armies battled, the Union